-- 6. Being in the company of students who are consuming alcohol, drugs, or tobacco without intervening and reporting the conduct to appropriate personnel; - 7.
+- 7) Permitting students to engage in behaviors with an adult that invade appropriate physical boundaries, e.g., allowing students to give shoulder massages to the adult or allowing students to sit on an adult's lap; - 8) Singling out a particular student or students for favoritism, special privileges, or exchanging of gifts beyond the employee-student relationship; - 9) Disclosing intimate or sexual matters to a student, unless necessary to serve a legitimate educational purpose; or a student physical, mental, and/or emotional health purpose. - 3.
+Bullying or other violations of the District's Anti-Harassment Policy 4.30.060-P. - 4.
+Favoring a student when its purpose is to meet the adult's personal needs rather than the student's needs: - Inviting individual students to the adult's home without parental notice and approval unless otherwise noted in "Exceptions" section of the policy; - 6.
+Observing students who are consuming alcohol, drugs, or tobacco without intervening or reporting the conduct to appropriate personnel; - 7.
 Sending or accompanying a student on personal errands or travel unrelated to any legitimate educational purpose; - 8.
-Telling a student to keep something secret from other adults; - Addressing students or permitting students to address adults with personalized terms of endearment, pet names, or otherwise in an overly familiar manner that may cross appropriate professional boundaries; - 10.Giving a student a ride alone in a vehicle in a non-emergency situation; except as permitted under this policy and Field Trips 6.50.011-AD; - 11.Engaging in prohibited social media and electronic communications between adults and students as defined by the District's Acceptable Use Policy (8.60.40) and Social Media Administrative Directive 8.60.045-AD. - a) Examples of this behavior include, but are not limited to, the following: - District employees acting in their District capacity are prohibited from inappropriate online socializing with students, including phone calls, texting, skyping, instant messaging, or use of any other telecommunications method, or from engaging in any conduct that violates the law, District policies, or other generally recognized professional standards.
+Telling a student to keep something secret from other adults; - Addressing students or permitting students to address adults with personalized terms of endearment, pet names, or otherwise in an overly familiar manner that may affect appropriate professional boundaries; - 10.
+Giving a student a ride alone in a vehicle in a non-emergency situation; except as permitted under this policy and Field Trips 6.50.011-AD; - 11.
+Engaging in prohibited social media and electronic communications between adults and students as defined by the District's Acceptable Use Policy (8.60.40) and Social Media Administrative Directive 8.60.045-AD.

-- 2) Adults shall not communicate with students, for any reason, through use of a medium, blog, or app (software or phone application) that is designed to eliminate all traces or records of the communication (e.g., Snapchat). - District employees and third-party contractors may not communicate with current students through social media directly or through private messaging tools without both written District approval and parental notice.
+- a.
+Examples of this behavior include, but are not limited to, the following: - 1) District employees acting in their District capacity are prohibited from inappropriate online socializing with students, including phone calls, texting, skyping, instant messaging, or use of any other telecommunications method, or from engaging in any conduct that violates the law, District policies, or other generally recognized professional standards. - 2) Adults shall not communicate with students, for any reason, through use of a medium, blog, or app (software or phone application) that is designed to eliminate all traces or records of the communication (e.g., Snapchat). - 3) District employees and third-party contractors may not communicate with current students through social media directly or through private messaging tools without both written District approval and parental notice.